Supporting Guidance: employer compliance: guidance by subject: settlement: direction under regulation 72(5) condition B

 - a wages clerk, manager or company accountant who had a measure of control over the relevant business finances and/or wages records

 - a shadow director controlling company finances and contriving to avoid tax deductions by that company.

-More information can be found in the Insolvency Manual INS8100 onwards.
+More information can be found in COG931110 onwards.

 Penalties for incorrect returns